UK lawmakers slam Facebook, propose stiffer law

 Overturned conviction in Missouri raises new questions about remote testimony in court

 The report by way of the Parliament’s media committee echoes and expands upon an intervening time record with similar findings issued with the committee’s aid in July.
-And in December, a trove of files released through the committee provided evidence that the social community had used its sizable trove of personal information as a competitive weapon, regularly in ways designed to preserve its customers within the dark.
+In December, a trove of files released through the committee provided evidence that the social community had used its sizable trove of personal information as a competitive weapon, regularly in ways designed to preserve its customers within the dark.

 Share